About Heritage Education Funds

 - You can conveniently submit your request on-line by contacting us here.

-- You can call your Heritage Representative to discuss your education savings objectives.
+- You can call a Heritage DealingRepresentative to discuss your education savings objectives.

-- Alternatively, you may call our Customer Service Team locally at 416.502.2500 or toll free at 1.800.739.2101
+- Alternatively, you may call our Customer Service Team locally at or toll free at and one of our Customer Service Representatives will forward your contact information to a Dealing Representative in your area.

-Whichever way you contact us, we will help you set up a Plan that suits your financial needs and meets your Beneficiary's future education objectives.
+Whichever way you contact us, we will help you set up a plan that suits your financial needs and meets your beneficiary's future education objectives.

 How can I increase the value of my Registered Education Savings Plan? +